-Publishers will normally allow articles or chapters to be included in your thesis but you must have express permission to do this and must follow any specific requirements that they may have in relation to the format in which the chapter/paper appears in your thesis, and for its eventual publication in the La Trobe University's Institutional online repository.
+Publishers will normally allow articles or book chapters to be included in your thesis but you must have express permission to do this and must follow any specific requirements that they may have in relation to the format in which the chapter/paper appears in your thesis, and for its eventual publication in the University's online repository.

-Any articles/chapters that you include in your thesis will be as published, or as submitted (preprint) or accepted for publication (post print) if not published at the time of submission and should not be modified in content.
-The letter of agreement that you have from the publisher, or the conditions outlined on their website, will provide advice relating to the print version and format of a publication that may be included in the version of the thesis that is eventually published in the La Trobe University's Institutional Repository.
+Any articles/book chapters that you include in your thesis will be as published, or as submitted (preprint) or accepted for publication (postprint) if not published at the time of submission and should not be modified in content.
+The letter of agreement that you have from the publisher, or the conditions outlined on their website, will provide advice relating to the print version and format of a publication that may be included in the version of the thesis that is eventually published in the University repository.